techiaith/docker-moses-smt/README.md

 This project was created thanks to funding from the Welsh Government and CyfieithuCymru (TranslateWales) - a complete translation system "in the cloud" for translating between Welsh and English and which is licensed commercially by Bangor University.

-More information about machine translation and other resources are available at the [Welsh National Language Technologies Portal](http://langtech.wales/translation)
+More information about machine translation and other resources are available at the Welsh National Language Technologies Portal - [langtech.wales/translation](http://langtech.wales/translation)

 ## Docker
 Docker is a software packaging and installation facilitator for Linux, Mac OS X and Windows.